 A morph refers to an animal's pattern and colour and can also refer to the structure of the body.
-Of the former Rhacodactylus family the Crested gecko is probably the best known for its colours and patterns but other geckos from New Caledonia also have different morphs.
+Of the former Rhacodactylus family the crested gecko is probably the best known for its colours and patterns but other geckos from New Caledonia also have different morphs.

 The crested gecko is a species which is being bred to be a designer gecko which means that people are trying to produce new colours and patterns all of the time.
-Most crested geckos have white or pale fringes along the backs of their legs, they also have paler tails often giving the impression of bird poo on the tail which is no doubt for camouflage in the wild; also some cresteds have pale or even white edges to their bottom jaws.
+Most crested geckos have white or pale fringes along the backs of their legs, they also have paler tails often giving the impression of bird poo on the tail which is no doubt for camouflage in the wild; also have pale or even white edges to their bottom jaws.
 Crested geckos can change colour depending on time of day, temperature and moods but they can only go lighter or darker shades of the base colours.
 When a gecko is at its brightest it is said to be 'fired up'.

 Buckskin - a brown gecko of various shades sometimes as light as a pale beige but can be almost black

 Orange - in various shades and can include even pinkish specimens

 Green - usually an olive shade but some can be brighter

 Below are some photos of some of my crested geckos to demonstrate colour morphs.